 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that enables those who are self-employed to set aside a portion of their self-employment income.
-Contributions are strictly employer contributions an employer, so, as a independent business owner, you (the employee) cannot make additional contributions beyond the 25% you (the employer) allocate.
-If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You may choose to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-SEP IRAs is a good option for entrepreneurs facing cycles of high revenue and low revenue.
+Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that permits entrepreneurs to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a independent business owner, you (the employee) cannot make additional contributions beyond the 25% you (the employer) allocate.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
+SEP IRAs may be ideal for companies with fluctuating revenue streams.
 Compared to other retirement options, SEP IRAs don’t have costly startup or administrative fees.

-SEPs operate like traditional IRAs, where you contribute pre-tax dollars and withdrawals are taxed as income.
+SEPs function like traditional IRAs, where you contribute pre-tax dollars and money withdrawn is subject to income tax.

 - 25% of compensation, or